Straight and living with HIV? It's becoming more common than you'd think

 - You can learn more about your testing options here including home testing kits.

 There are thousands of people in Australia are living with HIV, including many heterosexual women and men.
-Don't let a positive diagnosis stop you living your best life.
+Don't let a positive diagnosis stop you from living your best life.

 And when you’re ready Unusual Risks Insured would love to help you out with the practical parts of your financial life.